chris-pearce/scally/utilities/README.md

 ## Why have them?

-Utilities can form a wide variety of UI patterns from simple principles meaning as CSS authors we don't have to keep writing the same styles over and over again, instead we can abstract those common styles into nice reusable modules keeping the CSS code base nice and **DRY**.
+Utilities can form a wide variety of UI patterns from simple principles meaning as CSS authors we don't have to keep writing the same styles over and over again, instead we can abstract those common styles into nice reusable modules.

-A classic example of a utility is having HTML list (`ul` or `ol`) items (`li`) render horizontally rather than it's default vertically stacked rendering.
-If we were to write our CSS in a non-OOCSS way then we would have to repeat the CSS over and over again to achieve that simple UI pattern, but using OOCSS techniques and the concept of a Scally utility we just declare it once like so:
+A classic use case for a utility is when a HTML list's (`ul` or `ol`) items (`li`) need to render horizontally rather than their default vertically stacked rendering.
+If we were to write our CSS in a non-OOCSS way then we would have to repeat the CSS over and over again to achieve this simple UI pattern, but using OOCSS techniques and the concept of a Scally utility we just declare it once like so:

     %u-list-inline,
     .u-list-inline {
         > li {display: inline-block;}
     }

-Highly recommend having a read [of this](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/).
+So utilities are extremely powerful and are the real work horses for any sort of UI build but especially large-scale UI builds, here are some reasons why:

+- Your CSS will be a lot DRYer.
+- You can make far-reaching changes to your designs by simply modifying a base abstraction only once.
+- You can make safer changes because you know that when editing a class you are only ever altering one responsibility.
+- You can combine responsibilities to make a variety of components from a lot of abstracted classes.

 ## How to use?